VictorBuch/VictorBuch/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on an app for professional photographers.
+- 🔭 I’m currently working as a junior frontend engineer at StudentPulse.io
-- 🌱 I’m currently learning HTML, CSS, JS and React
+- 🌱 I’m currently learning Vue.js
 - 📫 How to reach me: vbuch18@student.aau.dk

 <!--